JohnWP8253/online-shop-mysql/README.md

 _ Function that checks of the chosen product exists in the current inventory.
 `promptManagerForQuantity`
 _ Function to ask manager for the quantity to add to the chosen product to the database

+The manager will be prompted to choose the ID of the product first, then prompted to add the quantity that they want to add to the database.

 ## Screenshots and videos